bildgaul/CSCI485-PThreads/README.md

 Use make to compile the code.
-Then run with ./threads Does not contain any locks yet.
-Will work on that tomorrow (March 1st).
+Then run ./threads to run the program without synchronization or ./plocks to run the program with Pthread Lock synchronization.